kalebhings/aura-journal-ai/README.md

 > An intelligent, private, and multimodal journaling application designed to make self-reflection effortless and insightful.

-This repository contains the source code for Aura.
-This project is currently in **Phase 1 of active development**, focused on building the core backend services.
+This repository contains the source code for Aura. **Phase 1 of development is complete**, with a functional full-stack application connecting a React frontend to a Java Spring Boot backend.

 ---